What Is Black Box AI?

 In contrast, white box AI models (also known as glass box AI) are transparent about how they arrive at their conclusions.
 These kinds of models rely on decision trees, a type of algorithm that uses a branching method to illustrate every possible outcome of a decision.

 Models that use decision trees or similar algorithms allow users to track every step of the decision-making process, making it easier to understand how they arrived at their conclusions, said Gaurav Rao, CEO of explainable AI company Howso.
-But, for models that use more complex deep learning algorithms like transformers or recommendation systems, “the decision-making process is much more challenging to follow.”
+For models that use more complex deep learning algorithms like transformers or recommendation systems, “the decision-making process is much more challenging to follow.”

 Related ReadingAre You Sure You Can Trust That AI?

-Black Box AI Advantages
+Why Are Black Box AI Models Used?

 While black box AI models pose several challenges, they also offer some unique advantages: